 - Target Internal Temperature: 180F

 I prefer smoking turkey breasts over the entire bird.
-You can out a little flavored butter under the skin and in about two hours have a lightly smoked and extremely moist piece of meat on your hands.
+You can put a little flavored butter under the skin and in about two hours have a lightly smoked and extremely moist piece of meat on your hands compared with the the 4-8 hours it will take to smoke the whole bird.

 I like using a mild wood such as apple or maple with turkey.
-Just like chicken, the skin on a smoked turkey breast will look pretty but wont be worth eating.
+Just like all poultry, the skin on a smoked turkey breast will look pretty but won’t be worth eating.

 - Cook Time: 2 hours